Dental ImplantsOnly some of the services offered by Capitol Premier Dental Group

 Dental implants require the same care as real teeth, including brushing, flossing, rinsing with an antibacterial mouthwash, and regular dental check-ups.

 Heavy smokers, people suffering from uncontrolled chronic disorders — such as diabetes or heart disease, or patients who have had radiation therapy to the head/neck area need to be evaluated on an individual basis.
-If you are considering implants, talk to Dr Yahnian or Dr Gomez to see if they are right for you.
+If you are considering implants, talk to Dr Yahnian to see if they are right for you.